kevinyokutran/node-cas-sfu/README.md

             appLogoutPath: '/wa/applogout'
     };

-You can override any of these by providing your own values in the options object you pass to new CAS() or CAS#getMiddleware()
+You can override the above arguments by providing your own values in the options object you pass to new CAS() or CAS#getMiddleware()

-Once a user has logged in, you will have an object containing information about the user (essentially, a JSON representation of the XML document returned by CAS).
-This object will be in either `req.authenticatedUser` or `req.session.authenticatedUser` (where `authenticatedUser` is whatever name you provided to the `userObject` option when you initialized the CAS client; `authenticatedUser` is the default).
+You will have an object containing information about the user (essentially, a JSON representation of the XML document returned by CAS) once they are logged in.
+The object will be in either `req.authenticatedUser` or `req.session.authenticatedUser` (where `authenticatedUser` is whatever name you provided to the `userObject` option when you initialized the CAS client; `authenticatedUser` is the default).
 For example, if you initialized CAS with `allow: '!list-1,!list-2'` and log in as user kipling, who is a member of "list-2", the `authenticatedUser` object will be:

     {
         user: 'kipling',